 ENGLISH 6.
 Shakespeare.
 The tragedies.

-Two hours; 2 credits
+Two hours: 2 credits

-Elective in the Junior or Senior year.

 ENGLISH 7-8.
 World Literature.
 This course requires the reading of a series of the world's masterworks.
 These are traced in chronological succession, so as to make the course a general history not only of literature but of the development of civilization and the growth of human thought.